wishawa/wishawa.github.io/content/posts/async-ui-intro/index.md

 ## Take Advantage of the Async Ecosystem

 Async UI is "**just async Rust**", so it is very easy to use together with other Rust libraries.
 Under the hood, Async UI uses [async-executor](https://crates.io/crates/async-executor) from the smol team.
 This is **the same executor used by async-std**, so anything that works on async-std should be compatible with Async UI.
-The GTK Hacker News demo you see above, for example, uses async-std's [surf](https://github.com/http-rs/surf) crate to fetch data.
+Our GTK Hacker News demo, for example, uses the [surf](https://github.com/http-rs/surf) crate to fetch data.

 ## End Notes